infosecn1nja/Red-Teaming-Toolkit/README.md

 * **RedSnarf** is a pen-testing / red-teaming tool for Windows environments. https://github.com/nccgroup/redsnarf
 * **HoneypotBuster** Microsoft PowerShell module designed for red teams that can be used to find honeypots and honeytokens in the network or at the host. https://github.com/JavelinNetworks/HoneypotBuster
 * **PAExec** lets you launch Windows programs on remote Windows computers without needing to install software on the remote computer first. https://www.poweradmin.com/paexec/
+* **nishang** Nishang is a framework and collection of scripts and payloads which enables usage of PowerShell for offensive security, penetration testing and red teaming.
+Nishang is useful during all phases of penetration testing. https://github.com/samratashok/nishang

+## Pivoting and Tunneling
+* **http-tunnel** A program to tunnel TCP connection through HTTP connection https://github.com/khuevu/http-tunnel
+* **microsocks** a SOCKS5 service that you can run on your remote boxes to tunnel connections through them, if for some reason SSH doesn't cut it for you. https://github.com/derstolz/microsocks
+* **pyrexecd** PyRexecd is a standalone SSH server for Windows. https://github.com/euske/pyrexecd.git

 ## Establish Foothold
 * **TinyShell** Web Shell Framework. https://github.com/threatexpress/tinyshell